-Memphis Theft Case Lawyer
+Memphis Theft Defense Lawyer

-Non-violent acts of theft, or those which do not cause or threaten physical
+Non-violent acts of theft, or those which do not cause or threaten physical injury, are often referred to as white collar crimes, including fraud, embezzlement, and identity theft.

 Have you been accused of a theft crime?
-Call Francavilla Law Firm today at (901) 979-9992 or
+Call Francavilla Law Firm today at (901) 979-9992 or contact us online to schedule a consultation with Memphis theft defense attorney Tim Francavilla.

 Types of Theft Crimes

-The term “theft” is used to describe a wide variety of offenses
+The term “theft” is used to describe a wide variety of offenses that involve taking another’s property without permission, including:

 - Petty larceny